 Frequently Asked Questions

-I’m already on the roster.
-Do I have to re-apply?
+I am already on the bureau.
+Do I have to reapply?

 How much honorarium do I receive?